Child Custody & Divorce Resources for Alaska

 others.

-Witness Guide for Testifying at Deposition or in Court (800) 646-5590Essential to giving the testimony you need to give.
+Essential to giving the testimony you need to give.
 Critical for the witnesses you are counting on.
 Important for all types of cases and essential for child custody and divorce cases.
 You only get one chance to protect your fathers rights, mothers rights or grandparent rights in court.
 Avoid the tricks and traps of questioning.
 This books fast easy solution will let you watch the effectiveness of your case skyrocket!
-This book is 5 1/2" X 9" with more than
+This book is 5 1/2" X 9" with more than 230 pages.

 Available